 Credit risk is the risk that a contracting entity will not complete its obligations under a financial instrument and cause us to make a financial loss.
-Council has exposure to credit risk on some financial assets included in our balance sheet.
+Council have exposure to credit risk on some financial assets included in our balance sheet.
 To help manage this risk:

-- Council has a policy for establishing credit limits for the entities we deal with - · Council may require collateral where appropriate - Council only invests surplus funds with financial institutions which have a recognised credit rating specified in our investment policy.
+- Council have a policy for establishing credit limits for the entities we deal with; - Council may require collateral where appropriate; and - Council only invest surplus funds with financial institutions, which have a recognised credit rating specified in our investment policy.